babashka/sci/doc/fork-state-audit.md

 were measured together under the same policy, and these figures remain a local microbenchmark rather than a portable guarantee.

+The execution state now also caches the selected world's stable cell-array holder and lineage registry.
+Hot Var nodes and managed-ref reads therefore avoid repeatedly walking `ReadWorld -> DenseWorld -> holder`; caching the holder rather than the replaceable raw array remains correct when registration grows a world.
+In alternating powersave-profile runs against the immediately preceding checkpoint, three million interpreted child-world Var reads improved from 182--187 ms to 133--150 ms (roughly 23 percent at the midpoint), while five million direct child-world atom reads improved from 193--194 ms to 167--171 ms (roughly 13 percent).
+These ratios are local diagnostics, not a cross-machine performance claim.

 ### Delay

 Represent a delay as a handle to a world-local state machine: